bigdatakid/mdb-101-healthcare-workshop/README.md

 ### Required Prerequisites
 To successfully complete this workshop, the following software should be installed:

-* [MongoDB Compass](https://www.mongodb.com/download-center/compass) - This is a GUI to MongoDB that will be used to write queries.
+* [MongoDB Compass](https://www.mongodb.com/download-center/compass) -- Versin 1.18- Download links below- This is a GUI to MongoDB that will be used to write queries.

 * Access to a MongoDB instance.
 You can either download [MongoDB](https://www.mongodb.com/download-center/enterprise)